leoguillaume/fbm-image-scraper/README.md

 ## Execution

 1. Install python packages in your terminal: `pip install -r requirements.txt`
-2. Two way to run the scraper:
+2. Two ways to run the scraper:

 * The first way, you directly run the script with the `main.py` file in your terminal: `python3 main.py`